springernature/vpat/springerlink.md

 <br><br>
 Pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, and Reference Work Entries) use correctly-structured headings and generally display visible and appropriately associated labels for input fields.
 <br><br>
 Pages found at checkout.springer.com omit or use inappropriate headings and heading levels, including the use of unsemantic headings for visual effect, skipping heading levels, and providing empty headings.
 Pages at this location also misapply HTML elements (e.g. label elements used for error messages), which may make it difficult for users of Assistive Technology to understand the structure and purpose of individual components.
+These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>
-The OneTrust "manage cookies" privacy centre (third party content) uses an inappropriate ARIA label of "true" in place of its main heading.
+The OneTrust "manage cookies" privacy centre (third party content) uses an inappropriate WAI-ARIA label of "true" in place of its main heading.
 We have reported this problem to the vendor.
 <br><br>
 The Freshdesk customer services widget injects controls with inadequate labels, making it difficult or impossible to use the controls with Assistive Technology.
 We are actively working to solve this problem.
 Additionally, we have provided alternate means of accessing customer services on our "Contact Us" page, including a contact email address, a support ticket system, and helpdesk telephone numbers.
 </td>